Dorothy Howell Rodham: Marriage and family

-Subsequent life
+Later life

 Her husband Hugh Rodham died in 1993, shortly after their daughter became First Lady of the United States.
 Dorothy Rodham remained active but valued her privacy and almost never spoke to the media.
 She spent more time at the White House and accompanied Hillary and Chelsea on visits to France, India, and China; she also enjoyed life in Washington, D.C.

 At the 1996 Democratic National Convention, when Bill Clinton was nominated for re-election, she appeared in a video message, saying "Everybody knows there is only one person in the world who can really tell the truth about a man, and that's his mother-in-law."
 Following the Lewinsky scandal she was reportedly angry at Bill, but encouraged Hillary to seek her own political career.

 When her daughter was elected to the U.S. Senate in 2000, she moved to Washington, D.C., living along Connecticut Avenue.
 She appeared on The Oprah Winfrey Show in 2004.
 Once living alone became too much for her, in 2006, she moved into the Clintons' large Whitehaven house in the Kalorama neighborhood of Washington, D.C.
 There she would often sit and discuss the day when her daughter came home from work.

 Starting in December 2007, she made a rare public appearance in Iowa and other early primary states to campaign for Hillary Clinton's 2008 presidential campaign.
 She appeared at some events concerning women's issues and also appeared in a Clinton campaign television advertisement.
 She was seen wiping away a tear when her daughter conceded her presidential bid in June 2008, but then was in attendance when her daughter was sworn in as Secretary of State on January 21, 2009.

 In her final years, her health began to fail due to heart problems.

 Rodham died at George Washington University Hospital on November 1, 2011, in Washington, D.C., with Secretary Clinton cancelling a trip overseas, to be by her side; no cause was given.
 Other family members were present as well.
 A small memorial service was held for her at Whitehaven.